IBM/aspera-cli/CONTRIBUTING.md

 ### Development version image build

-To build/push a beta/development container (does not create the `latest` tag):
+To build/push a beta/development container:
+it does not create the `latest` tag, it uses the gem file generated locally.

 ```bash
 make dockerbeta